Complete Martial Arts | Top Fitness

 “Critical thinking — objective analysis to form a judgment — does not mean we disavow our teachers or their teachers.
 We draw upon their teachings, continually challenging, testing, and innovating.”

 At Lone Wolf Kajukenbo, you will learn martial arts that have been tested, that work — for self defense, for competition, and for top fitness.

 We are not a franchise.
-We are a small locally-owned school, founded and operated by town residents.
+We are a small locally-owned school.

-With over thirty-five years experience in the martial arts, Sifu Miele has studied Kajukenbo (Kingi Method), Kenpo (1980s “Iron Dragon” style, Springfield, MA), Shotokan Karate, Tang Soo Do (Korean Karate), Shaolin Hung Fut Kung Fu (influenced by Hung Gar and Fut Gar), Taekwondo, Hopkido, Judo, and Aikido (both Ki Society and United States Aikido Federation affiliated schools).
+With almost 40 years experience in the martial arts, Sifu Miele has studied Kajukenbo (Kingi Method), Kenpo (1980s Springfield, MA “Iron Dragon” style), Shotokan Karate, Tang Soo Do (Korean Karate), Shaolin Hung Fut Kung Fu (influenced by Hung Gar and Fut Gar), Taekwondo, Hopkido, Judo, and Aikido (both Ki Society and United States Aikido Federation affiliated schools).